 Each year the C.A.S.
 Hawker Scholarship Trustees offer a number of scholarships to capable students of principle and character who are committed to Australia’s future.
 The scholarship perpetuates the memory and commemorates the achievements of one of Australia’s most respected pastoral pioneers and politicians.

 “Charles Hawker was a most remarkable person.
 He had a lasting impact on Australian politics.
 Members of the federal house during his time as the Minister for Commerce in the Lyon’s Government in the 1930s had enormous respect for him.
 He was a great Australian who offered his best through his commitment to this country.

-The values of loyalty, integrity and caring for community are some of the values I hope the 2022 scholarship recipients take with them into their studies,” C.A.S.
-Hawker Scholarship Trustee and Hawker family member, Andrew Hawker said.
+The values of loyalty, integrity and caring for community are some of the values I hope the 2022 scholarship recipients take with them into their studies,” former Speaker of the House of Representatives and Hawker family member, Hon David Hawker AO said.

 Born on May 16th 1894 at Bungaree homestead near Clare in South Australia, Charles Hawker was educated at Geelong Church of England Grammar School and Trinity College, Cambridge.
 Student, soldier, pastoralist and statesman Charles Allan Seymour Hawker died in the Kyeema air disaster on October 25th, 1938.

 “When faced with difficult decisions in the future, I hope the 2022 scholars will ask themselves, ‘what would Charles Hawker do?,” Hon David Hawker AO said.